Ree-jp-minecraft/StackStrage/README.md

 # You can specify the interval to save the cache in seconds
 cache_interval: 1

-# Checks storage data when the server starts
+# Checks storage data when the player login
 problem_auto_solution: true
 ```